 Someone from our Lotus team will contact you to discuss the programme in more detail and arrange an initial meeting with you to see if the programme is suitable for you.

-The programme will be run in a discrete location in Hampshire.
+The programme will be run at a discreet location in the New Forest area of Hampshire.

-You will need to pack as if you were going away for an all-inclusive weekend, maybe a few personal toiletries but we provide food, drinks (non-alcoholic) bedding and will cater for all special diets.
+You will need to pack as if you were going away for an all-inclusive weekend, maybe a few personal toiletries but we provide food, drinks (non-alcoholic), bedding, slippers, a dressing gown, and will cater for all special diets.

 We will take emergency contact details from you so we can contact someone for you should there be a need.
 We will give any emergency contact you may have a 24/7 contact number in case there is an emergency while you are with us.
 The idea is that you are free from all distractions and influences and if we get a call from home asking something like “ where are the toilet rolls kept” we will not pass this on!